 "Today’s ceremony brings us a step closer to creating a rich and vibrant cultural precinct that will reflect the diverse culture of both Sydney and Australia," Dr Spence said.

-"Visitors, students and researchers will be able to use exceptional learning and teaching facilities, and enjoy precious and rarely-seen objects from our collections displayed together for the first time when the museum opens later this year.”
+"Visitors, students and researchers will be able to use exceptional learning and teaching facilities, and enjoy precious and rarely-seen objects from our collections displayed together for the first time when the museum opens in 2020.”

 The Chau Chak Wing Museum will house collections from the Macleay and Nicholson Museums, and University Art Gallery, showcasing some of Australia’s most significant cultural works.